Susana465/datahazards_TTW_chapter/01-intro.md

 - **Safety Precautions** - things that we would want to see done before the research is deployed.

 ### Example label: high environmental cost
-> [name=Alejandro ©] very interested to mention or crossreference this in the WIP chapter on The Environmental Impact of Digital Research, https://github.com/alan-turing-institute/the-turing-way/pull/3117
----

 [IMAGE GOES HERE]